webmaxru/agl-homescreen/README.md

 You can use a real target (raspi3, porter, ...) or a qemu.

-For example, use the following instructions for qemux86-64:
+##### For example, use the following instructions for qemux86-64 running in VirtualBox:

   - Download qemux86-64 vmdk image : [agl-demo-platform-qemux86-64.vmdk](https://download.automotivelinux.org/AGL/snapshots/master/latest/qemux86-64/deploy/images/qemux86-64/)